panchalprogrammingacademy/the-complete-c-course/todo-management-system/readme.md

 `headers/clearscreen.h` defines a function to clear the console.
 You may wish to update this file depending on your OS (Operating system).
 `headers/delay.h` defines a busy-wait function so that we can wait for sometime before reprinting the menu - this is done for user-friendly environment.
 `headers/strutil.h` defines the utility-function for working with strings.
-`headers/user.h` defines the type of user.
+`headers/todo.h` defines the type of todo.
-`headers/userio.h` define functions which interact with user via console for IO.
+`headers/todoio.h` define functions which interact with user via console for IO.
-`headers/banking.h` performs all the file-related operations.
+`headers/filehandling.h` performs all the file-related operations.
-`headers/menuhandler.h` acts as an intermediary between the `userio.h` and `banking.h`.
-It defines all the procedures that handles the user's choice and then invoke functions from `userio.h` for user IO and `banking.h` for reading/writing to file.
+`headers/menuhandler.h` acts as an intermediary between the `todoio.h` and `filehandling.h`.
+It defines all the procedures that handles the user's choice and then invoke functions from `todoio.h` for user IO and `filehandling.h` for reading/writing to file.
-`user-data/user_details.dat` contains the binary file which stores the details about  the users.
+`data/todo_details.dat` contains the binary file which stores the details about  the users.
 `executable/main` is the binary executable file.